Nakao2/cpp-chess-game/README.md

 Also included:

 1) board_visualizer.h

 Reads from an object of type Chess(board), and outputs a board representation in the console window.

 2) board_state_container.h

 If given an object of type Chess, saves its' condition in std::deque container.
 Currently supports reading from a container as well as methods such as GetSize() and Clear().

 3) cpu_opponent.h

 An object that must be tied to a game(board) and know what pieces it plays (White or Black).
 Generates moves randomly and updates the board.
 Does not have a strategy or follow any tactics, aside from being able to prioritize agressive moves(capturing a piece) over non-agressive.

 4) chess_history.h

 Class derived form Chess.
 Added BoardStateContainer as a member.
 Writes into it with every successful move.

 Known bugs:

 // Fixed

-x) cpu_opponent.h
+1) cpu_opponent.h
 Method AgrMovePiece() sometimes ignores a possible capture move.

 To do list (not sorted in priority):